marklogic-community/newrelic-plugin/README.rst

     # to a CA bundle to use.
 Defaults to ``False``.
     verify = False

-The 'newrelic' section specifies the NewRelic license key.
-Optionally you may nominate a proxy for accessing the NewRelic Plugin API.
+The 'newrelic' section specifies the New Relic license key.
+Optionally you may nominate a proxy for accessing the New Relic Plugin API.

 ::